fightforlife/docker_hddfancontrol/README.md

 ### Docker compose
 - currently privbiliged mode is used, since I didnt find an easy way to bind the sysfs hwmon instances
+- all ENV variables are optional, but hddfancontrol will complain when something important is missing.
 ```
 version: "3"
 services: